 Now, about the relation between a confidence interval and a point estimate.
 The point estimate is simply the midpoint of the confidence interval.

 For more on mean, median and mode, read our tutorial Introduction to the Measures of Central Tendency.

 In conclusion, there is one main factor which you should keep in mind when deciding which one to use.
 And that is, whether or not you want to be as accurate as possible.
 A confidence interval will provide valid result most of the time.
 Whereas, a point estimate will almost always be off the mark but is simpler to understand and present.

-Now, if you want to learn something new related to statistics, but you are tired of all the numbers and calculations, we have just the right thing for you.
-Check out Introducing the Normal Distribution and Examples of Different Distributions.
-Then figure out what the Student’s t distribution is all about by diving into our tutorial.
+Now, if you want to obtain accurate measures but you are tired of all the numbers and calculations, we have just the right tool for you.
+Check out our confidence interval calculator to compute the metric and learn about it.

 Interested in learning more?
 You can take your skills from good to great with our statistics course!

 Next Tutorial: What is the Student's T Distribution?